kittinunf/KNews/README.md

 For the big picture, there are 2 main parts, the first one is the app modules (this includes both iOS and Android app named [KNews-ios](KNews-ios) and [KNew-android](KNews-android), respectively).
 The second one is the libs modules.
-Inside of the [libs](libs) modules contains 2 sub-modules.
+Inside of the [libs](libs) modules contains 1 module that contain a domain-specific library which relates to HackerNews API.

-Firstly, it is a [lib/redux](libs/redux) which is the core architecture of the app.
-Secondly, there is the [lib/hackernews](libs/hackernews) which is contain a domain-specific library which relates to HackerNews API.
+The core of the library used roll-by-my-own KMP library named [CoRed](https://github.com/kittinunf/CoRed).

-(*) is the final artifact that will be consumed by the App which are `.aar` and `.xcframework` for debug and release buildType that will be finally consumed by our mobile apps.
+(*) is the final artifacts that can be used by the App which are `.aar` and `.xcframework` for debug and release buildType that will be finally consumed by the application layer for both iOS and Android app.

 ### App modules

-Both app modules use modern/declarative/cutting-edge UI toolkit that is available at this moment to develop the UI part.
+Both app modules use modern/declarative/cutting-edge UI toolkit that is available at this moment to develop the UI related part.
 They are [Jetpack Compose](https://developer.android.com/jetpack/compose) for building Android app (KNews-android) and [SwiftUI](https://developer.apple.com/xcode/swiftui/) for iOS app (KNews-ios).
 They are simple yet powerful toolkit for driving modern apps' UI.
-Both is backed by modern Kotlin and Swift programming languages.
+Both libraries are backed by modern Kotlin and Swift programming languages.

 ### Library modules (Libs)